yshui/picom/README.md

 ### To install

+#### AUR (arch)
+- picom-ftlabs-git
+Thanks to @Fxzzi for maintaining the package.

 ``` bash
 $ ninja -C build install
 ```

 Default install prefix is `/usr/local`, you can change it with `meson configure -Dprefix=<path> build`

+## Running
+To launch with all animations as a background process you can use:
+`picom --animations -b`

+To only have specific animations, enable them with cli flags (see `picom --help`) or add them to your picom config.

 ## How to Contribute